zoe-gif/md-notes/Study notes/QS/Building Contract/Standard Form of Building Contract (Without Qty) 2006.md

 ### 5.4 Nominated Sub-Contract documents

-- The Architect shall provide the Contractor, without charge, with 3 further copies of the Nominated Sub-Contract, the sub-contract drawings, the sub-contract specification, the sub-contract schedule  of quantities and ratesm as the case may be, descriptive schedules and other similar documents as soon as practicable after the award of each Nominated Sub-Contract.
+- The Architect shall provide the Contractor, without charge, with 3 further copies of the Nominated Sub-Contract, the sub-contract drawings, the sub-contract specification, the sub-contract schedule  of quantities and rates as the case may be, descriptive schedules and other similar documents as soon as practicable after the award of each Nominated Sub-Contract.

 ### 5.5 Nominated Supply Contract documents

-- The Architect shall provide the Contractor, without charge, with 3 further copies of the Nominated Supply Contract, the supply contract drawings, the sub-contract specification, the sub-contract schedule  of quantities and ratesm as the case may be, descriptive schedules and other similar documents as soon as practicable after the award of each Nominated Supply Contract.
+- The Architect shall provide the Contractor, without charge, with 3 further copies of the Nominated Supply Contract, the supply contract drawings, the supply contract specification, the supply contract schedule  of quantities and rates as the case may be, descriptive schedules and other similar documents as soon as practicable after the award of each Nominated Supply Contract.

 ### 5.6 Further drawings, details, descriptive schedules and similar documents